What is GPSTk?

 at the University of Texas at Austin

 (ARL:UT).
 GPSTk is the by-product of GPS research conducted at ARL:UT since before the first satellite launched in 1978; it is the combined effort of many software engineers and scientists.
-In 2003 the research staff at ARL:UT decided to open source much of their basic GPS processing software as the GPSTk.
+In 2003, the research staff at ARL:UT decided to open source much of their basic GNSS processing software as the GPSTk.

 GPSTk Core Library

-- GPS time.
+- Time Representation.
 Conversion among time representations such as MJD, GPS week and seconds of week, and many others.

 - Ephemeris calculations.
 Position and clock interpolation for both broadcast and precise ephemerides.